R & D of prototype iTOF-MRPC at CEE: Design and Test of high time resolution MRPC

-According to equation \ref{equ:1}, the basic idea of improving the time resolution of the MRPC is to reduce the gap thickness, increase the number of gaps, and choose a suitable operating gas.
-C. Williams had designed a 24-gaps MRPC with 0.16 mm gap width, and achieved a time resolution of 20 ps with 95\% efficiency by waveform-sampled readout\cite{an200820}.
-However, the technique of waveform sampling is not suitable for the CEE experimental conditions, where high luminosity heavy-ion collision and high counting rate are anticipated. iTOF system plans to use a NINO based front-end electronics (FEE), with optimization, and FPGA based TDC to fit the operation condition at CEE.
-The structure of iTOF-MRPC prototype is a four-stack MRPC as shown in Fig\ref{fig:2}.
-Each stack contains 6 gas gaps and the thickness of the gas gap is 0.16 mm.\cite{wang2022cee}.
-The prototype contains 32 readout strips, which are 7mm wide with 3mm interval.
-High voltages are applied to the outmost plates through graphite electrodes, creating an uniform electric field in the gas gaps.The glass plates are supported by fishing lines.
-When a charged particle crosses the detector, it causes primary ionization in the gas gap that generates an avalanche.
-The fast-moving electrons in the avalanche induce fast signal on the readout electrode\cite{Cerron-Zeballos:293074}.
+According to equation \ref{equ:1}, the basic idea of improving the time resolution of the MRPC is to reduce the gap thickness, increase the number of gaps, and select a suitable operating gas.
+C. Williams designed a 24-gaps MRPC with a 0.16 mm gap width and achieved a time resolution of 20 ps with 95\% efficiency by waveform-sampled readout\cite{an200820}.
+However, the waveform sampling technique is not suitable for CEE experimental conditions, where high-luminosity heavy-ion collisions and high counting rates are anticipated.
+The iTOF system plans to use NINO-based front-end electronics (FEE), with optimisation, and an FPGA-based TDC to fit the operation conditions at CEE.
+The iTOF-MRPC prototype was a four-stack MRPC, as shown in Fig\ref{fig:2}.
+Each stack contained six gas gaps, and the thickness of the gas gap was 0.16 mm.\cite{wang2022cee}.
+The prototype contained 32 readout strips, which were 7 mm wide with a 3 mm interval.
+High voltages were applied to the outermost plates in each stack through graphite electrodes, creating a uniform electric field in the gas gaps, and the glass plates were supported by fishing lines.
+When a charged particle crosses the detector, it causes primary ionisation in the gas gap, generating an avalanche.
+The fast-moving electrons in the avalanche induces a fast signal on the readout electrode\cite{Cerron-Zeballos:293074}.

-The timing precision of NINO based FEE and HPTDC digitization commonly used in the past heavy-ion experiments\cite{anghinolfi2004nino,llope2012multigap} was around 25 ps.
-After optimization, the electronic readout systems of NINO FEE and FPGA TDC developed for CEE-iTOF have a time jitter of less than 10 ps and a non-uniformity around 2.4\%\cite{9468677}.
-To achieve high-precision timing performance, the readout signal from the bottom printed circuit board (PCB) of MRPC is directly connected to the FEE through a high-bandwidth connector.
-In this case the bottom PCB is also used to seal the gas box.By this design the signal transmission length between MRPC and FEE can be kept as short as possible.
+The timing precision of the NINO-based FEE and HPTDC digitisation, commonly used in past heavy-ion experiments\cite{anghinolfi2004nino,llope2012multigap}, was approximately 25 ps.
+After optimisation, the electronic readout systems of the NINO FEE and FPGA TDC developed for CEE-iTOF have achieved a time jitter of less than 10 ps and a non-uniformity of approximately 2.4\%\cite{9468677}.